opeltre/revert/README.md

 cd scripts-infusion
 python extract_timestamps.py full
 ```
 to generate this file.
 If you have your own dataset with infusion recordings of your patients in hdf5 files stored in a directory `/.../infusion_datasets/mypatients`, just replace `full` by `mypatients` in the previous line and in futur occurences of `full`.
-The output will contain a list of labels that looks like this :
+The program will print at some point in the output a list of labels that looks like this :
 ```
 --- Keys encountered in icmtests:
 [